 Below I will list the supplies and steps on how to make a DIY Just Add Magic Cookbook.
+I also include a free JAM cookbook design file.

 I made these homemade DIY Just Add Magic Cookbooks and gave them out as favors for the guests of my daughter’s Just Add Magic Birthday Party.
+I include the free Cricut cut out file below.

 They turned out really nice and my daughter’s friends were excited about them.